corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/ha-notary-service-overview.md

 # Notary service overview

-Corda Enterprise comes with two notary types:
+Corda Enterprise comes with the following notary types:

 * **Single-node**: A simple notary service that persists notarisation requests in the node’s database.
 It is easy to configure and can be used for testing, or networks that do not have strict availability requirements.
 * **Highly available**: A clustered notary service operated by a single party, able to tolerate crash faults.
+* **Solana**: A notary that records notarisation results on the [Solana](https://solana.com/) blockchain, enabling atomic cross-chain operations between Corda and Solana.

 Corda Enterprise provides two highly available (HA) notary implementations: